kaliforniaco/MCPgo/README.md

 A tron clone, emulating the style of the mcp cone sector

-Screen elements are at top end GOAL section, a 10x barrier array which constantly shifts from left to right is just below,
+Screen elements are at top end GOAL section, a 10x barrier array which constantly shifts from left to right is just below that, with player core area at the bottom.

 Multi-directional player starts at bottom of core, barrier initiallizes with 3x10 and grows to a maximum of 10x10, adding another row at shift 10 (+7), moves progressively